Bamux/Rift-Raid-Alert/README.md

 2. Copy the Rift-Raid-Alert-master Folder in your Rift Addon Folder
 3. Start Rift
 4. Write /log in the rift chatwindow and press enter
-5.  write /rra start in the rift chatwindow and press enter
+5. Write /rra for a list of commands
 5. Start the RiftRaidAlert.exe
-6.  write in game Siri introduce yourself for a sound check
+6. Write in game Siri introduce yourself for a sound check

 Under http://www.mwsreader.com/en/voices/ you can download other voices.